This Viral AI Yearbook Trend Restyles Your Selfies And Gives Them A 90s Retro Look

 Unlike other trends that involve using free filters on TikTok or Instagram, the AI Yearbook trend requires you to spend money.

 The AI yearbook filter is available on the Epik – AI Photo Editor app.
-While you can download the app for free from the Apple App Store and the Google Play Store, the AI yearbook filter will set you back by USD 5.99 (INR 498) per month.
+While you can download the app for free from the Apple App Store and the Google Play Store, the AI yearbook filter will set you back by USD 5.99 (HKD 46) per month.
 Note that this will give you access to the Standard plan which makes you wait for up to 24 hours before the processed images can be downloaded.
-If you want faster processing, you will need to pay USD 9.99 (INR 831) per month.
+If you want faster processing, you will need to pay USD 9.99 (HKD 78) per month.

 Here’s a comprehensive guide to using (and acing) the viral AI filter: